Content & Internet marketing strategies, 2013

 - Deliver content broadly: Your blog is not the only place to post articles, contribute to other blogs or news sites

 Take the view that all Internet marketing activities start with great content that is focused and relevant.
-Everything else arises from your content strategy - blogging, social media marketing, email campaigns, and so on.
+Everything else arises from your content strategy - blogging, social media, email campaigns, and so on.

 With a killer content strategy, there are plenty of creative ways to deliver that content and you should be open to exploring new technologies and services that can help get the right content in front of the right people to drive explosive growth in 2013 and beyond.

-What Internet marketing strategies are you looking to put in place in 2013?
+What strategies are you looking to put in place in 2013?
 How are your marketing strategies changing over time?
-Share your online marketing tips and advice in the comments.
+Share your tips and advice in the comments.

 Ask us a question on anything and we'll give you a simple expert answer.
 FREE!